CiscoDevNet/flare/swift/README.md

 Flare (for architecture armv7):	Mach-O dynamically linked shared library arm Flare (for architecture arm64):	Mach-O 64-bit dynamically linked shared library
 ```
-The iOS frameworks have a build script that can produce a framework for both devices and the iOS Simulator.
-When building the frameworks, make sure to choose Edit Scheme and change the build configuration from Debug to Release.
-It is necessary to build once for the iOS Simualtor (by selecting any device model) and then once again for devices (by selecting either "Device" or the name of an attached device).
-Once you have done so, the build script will produce a universal framework.
-The built frameworks will be placed in the Output/Release-iphoneuniversal/ folder inside the folder for each project, where other projects link to them.
-You can verify that the framework has architectures for both the simulator (i386 and x86_64) and devices (armv7 and arm64) with this file command.

 By default, the app connects to the server on localhost at port 1234.
 That works fine in the simulator, but on a device you'll need to specify the server and port in the Settings app.